 You have chosen to study via online Distance Learning.
 You have a maximum of 2 years study time to complete this certificate.
 The online system will contain the following information:

 - Course materials relevant to your chosen course (unless you have chosen units delivered by CD)

-- Short answer question papers relevant to your chosen course
+- Assessments briefs relevant to your chosen course

 - Personal Tutor Contact Details

 - Welcome Pack and Study Guide

 - Recommended Reading List